yousfiwiame/AI-DevSecOps-Project/README.md

 - **Workflow Architecture**: The project uses a unified `devsecops.yml` workflow that runs all security scans (SAST, SCA, DAST) sequentially and then generates policies using LLMs.
 See the [DevSecOps Pipeline](#-devsecops-pipeline) section for details.

-- **API Costs**: LLM generation uses external APIs which may incur costs.
-Monitor usage.
+- **API Costs**: LLM generation uses external APIs.
+Most models used (Gemini, Groq, OpenRouter free tier) are available at no cost, but monitor usage for rate limits.

 ---